 Purpose and Significance

 Providing care for the global ageing population has become a public health concern.
-Families of older adults frequently serve as primary caregivers due to a combination of personal desire, cultural obligations, or insufficient access to community resources.
+Families of older adults frequently serve as primary caregivers due to a combination of personal choice, cultural obligations, or insufficient access to community resources.
 The majority of these responsibilities disproportionately fall on women.
 How caregivers cope with these challenges can significantly affect the overall quality of life of both the older adult and the caregiver.

 The project aligns with EUniWell’s Arena "Health and Well-being," as the primary focus is on achieving an optimal quality of life for both older adults and caregivers.